dylan-lang/opendylan/documentation/website/source/news/2013/08/15/duim-gtk.rst

 in `sources/gtk`_ and have begun the work to update the old `DUIM GTK+`_ back-end and make further improvements.

 At this point, we would welcome some assistance.
-We have further improvements to make to the GTK+ bindings and a lot of work to do on DUIM/Gtk.
+There are further improvements to make to the GTK+ bindings and a lot of work to do on DUIM/Gtk.
 (We have started building a `list of bugs`_.)
 We've also started to collect some notes